blmccavanagh/Regex-Tutorial-Email-Validation/README.md

 Some common examples are:

-- `i`: Ignore Casing - makes the expression search case-insensitively
+- `i` : Ignore Casing - makes the expression search case-insensitively
-- `g`: Global - makes the expression search for all occurences
+- `g` : Global - makes the expression search for all occurences
-- `s`: Dot All - makes the wild character `.` match new lines as well
+- `s` : Dot All - makes the wild character `.` match new lines as well
-- `m`: Multiline - makes the boundary characters `^` and `$` match the beginning and ending of every single line instead of the beginning and ending of the whole string
+- `m` : Multiline - makes the boundary characters `^` and `$` match the beginning and ending of every single line instead of the beginning and ending of the whole string
-- `y`: Sticky - makes the expression start its searching from the index indicated in its `lastIndex` property
+- `y` : Sticky - makes the expression start its searching from the index indicated in its `lastIndex` property
-- `u`: Unicode - makes the expression assume individual characters as *code points*, not *code units*, and thus match 32-bit characters as well
+- `u` : Unicode - makes the expression assume individual characters as *code points*, not *code units*, and thus match 32-bit characters as well

 ---

 ### Character Escapes

+The backslash in a regular expression precedes a literal character.
+You also escape certain letters that represent common character classes, such as `\w` for a word character or `\s` for a space.
+[8]

+Our example doesn't call for the use of character escapes, but here is a quick summary of how it works.

+- `\\` : Represents a single backslash character
+- `\+` : Represents a single "+" character
+- `\A` : Represents the start of a string
+- `\d` : represents a single digit `[0-9]`

 ---